Second Manassas - Longstreet’s Assault - August 30, 1862

 American Battlefield Trust's map of the Battle of Second Manassas - Longstreet’s Assault

-In the aftermath of the General Fitz John Porter’s failed attack on the Deep Cut on August 30, the Union Fifth Corps was in utter disarray.
-Making matters worse, Federal commander General John Pope was still unaware that a fresh body of 28,000 Confederates under General James Longstreet had arrived on the field and were poised to deliver a crushing blow to the disorganized Union left.
-And that is exactly what Longstreet did.
-In the largest simultaneous mass assault of the war, Longstreet’s forces crushed the Union left flank and the Federals were driven back to Bull Run.
-Only an effective Union rearguard action prevented a replay of the First Manassas disaster thirteen months earlier.
-Pope’s retreat to Centreville was precipitous, nonetheless.
-The next day, General Robert E. Lee ordered his army in pursuit.
-This was the decisive battle of the Northern Virginia Campaign.
+In the aftermath of Fitz John Porter's failed attack against Jackson on August 30, the Union V Corps was in disarray.
+Making matters worse, Federal commander John Pope was still unaware that a fresh body of 28,000 Confederates under James Longstreet had arrived on the field and were poised to deliver a crushing blow to the disorganized Union left.
+In the largest simultaneous mass assault of the war, Longstreet's brigades crushed the Union left flank.
+First to collapse was the undersized brigade of the 5th and 10th New York Infantry regiments commanded by Col. Gouverneur K. Warren.
+In 15 minutes, both regiments lost over 400 men.